A1C Tests: Questions and Answersby David Mendosa Patient Advocate

 Can A1C tests diagnose diabetes?

 Yes.
 In 2009 an International Expert Committee determined that the A1C test is one of three ways diabetes can be diagnosed.
-Based on prevalence of retinopathy, a serious complication of uncontrolled diabetes, A1C levels of 6.5% or more means you got it.
+Based on prevalence of retinopathy, a serious complication of uncontrolled diabetes, A1C levels of 6.5 percent or more means you have diabetes.
 Both the ADA and the WHO endorsed this recommendation.
-A1C levels between 5.7 and 6.4% now diagnose prediabetes with a high risk of developing diabetes.
+A1C levels between 5.7 and 6.4 percent now indicate "prediabetes," with a high risk of developing diabetes.

 What do the numbers mean?

-If your A1C number is higher than 6.0%, it’s higher than normal, and you have a greater risk of diabetes complications.
-The normal range is 4.0 to 6.0%, according to the major laboratories and the standard chemistry textbook.
+If your A1C number is higher than 6.0 percent, it’s higher than normal, and you have a greater risk of diabetes complications.
+The normal range is 4.0 to 6.0 percent, according to the major laboratories and the standard chemistry textbook.
 The lower your A1C level the lower your risk.
 But people with hemolytic diseases like the sickle-cell trait or recent significant blood loss can have falsely lower values.

 What should I do if my number is high?